Probabilistic Metaplasticity for Continual Learning with Memristors: Discussion

 \section{Discussion}

 Emerging nonvolatile memristor devices offer immense opportunities for energy-efficient continual learning on the edge.
 However, their limited precision and high variability may constrain their suitability for continual learning solutions.
 Our research takes inspiration from the computational principles of the brain to devise a continual learning mechanism suited to non-ideal low-precision memory devices.
 Computations in the brain are characterized by stochastic and low-precision synapses \cite{syn_low_precision1, syn_low_precision2}.
 Research in computational memory models demonstrates that stochastic binary synapses with low-precision metaplastic states can help memory retention \cite{fusi2005cascade}.
-Our work draws a parallel between the low-precision hidden metaplastic states of a cascade metaplastic synapse and the conductance levels of a memristor device with two key distinctions.
-First, instead of binarized weights, we considered multi-level weights represented by memristors.
-Second, in addition to the state of the synapse, our approach considers the activity of the adjacent neurons to determine the plasticity of a weight.
-Previous research showed that such activity-dependent metaplasticity leads to a better balance of the stability-plasticity dilemma \cite{TACOS1}.
+Our work draws a parallel between the low-precision hidden metaplastic states of a cascade metaplastic synapse and the conductance levels of a memristor device.
+Abstracting this concept, we interpret the plasticity of weights as their probability of update rather than the magnitude of the update.
+This interpretation distinguishes the proposed work from previous continual learning models with metaplasticity.
+Previous work has also explored probabilistic updates in memristor weights considering learning settings with independent and identically distributed (i.i.d.) data \cite{misba_domain, aicas_stochastic}.
+In a continual learning setting, where the distribution of data changes, such mechanisms are prone to catastrophic forgetting.
+In contrast, probabilistic metaplasticity effectively alleviates catastrophic forgetting by dynamically adjusting the update probability of weights based on their importance.